Diet & heart diseases

-- It raises levels of triglycerides, another form of lipid, which increase the risk of heart disease.
+- It raises levels of triglycerides, another form of lipid, which increases the risk of heart disease.

 - It’s link to risk factors for Type-2 diabetes and other serious health problems, including breast cancer and asthma.

-Another important thing to consider is keeping a balance of right kind of fats
+Another important thing to consider is keeping a balance of the right kind of fats

-Omega 6 sources include pumpkin seeds, pistachios, vegetable oils such as safflower oil, sunflower oil, cotton seed oil and soybean oil.
+Omega 6 sources include pumpkin seeds, pistachios, vegetable oils such as safflower oil, sunflower oil, cottonseed oil, and soybean oil.
 Those who follow a Western diet are typically eating way too much omega-6s relative to omega-3s.
-This causes an imbalance which is the main reason behind the abnormal cholesterol levels and inflammation in body.
+This causes an imbalance which is the main reason behind the abnormal cholesterol levels and inflammation in the body.

-The single most important thing is reducing your omega-6 intake by avoiding processed seed and vegetable oils like soybean oil, cottonseed oil and even sunflower oil that are high in omega-6, as well as the processed foods that contain them.
+The single most important thing is reducing your omega-6 intake by avoiding processed seed and vegetable oils like soybean oil, cottonseed oil, and even sunflower oil that are high in omega-6, as well as processed foods that contain them.

 Stop treating vegetables as a side dish!

 A diet rich in fruits and vegetables protects against various lifestyle diseases including diabetes, heart diseases, and cancer.
 Fruits & vegetables are the highest sources of antioxidants and phytochemicals which helps in reducing inflammation in the body.
 However, to attain the maximum health benefits, the consumption of fruits and vegetables should be increased.
 They should be the main component of your meals rather than being a side dish.
 Eat a combination of cooked as well as raw vegetables daily in every meal to ensure all the vitamins and minerals intake in adequate amounts.
 Fill your half plate with vegetables.